jchacana/java-bootcamp-working/stage2/README.md

   - CSV file needs to have at least 20 records.
 Be creative :-)
   - In order to read from CSV file, apply everything you've learned so far in this unit.
   - We can safely assume that the CSV file will be on your disk, so you can pass an absolute path to read it
+  - Pass the file location as a program argument
   - Add the following validations:
-    - There can't be 2 different accounts with the same Account Number
+    - There can't be 2 different accounts with the same Account Number {{number}} (use this as a message)
-    - There can't be duplicated records
+    - There can't be duplicated records {{record}}(use this as a message and show the whole record)
+    - When any of this exceptions happens show the corresponding message on screen

   - We need to keep track of the transactions that have been made in our system.
 For that reason, model something that will help us with this requirement
   - Provide a screen that help us query the last 10 transactions of a given account